-The Pupil Premium Strategy Plan of Featherstone Primary School aims to ensure that children who are disadvantaged, due to household income or personal circumstances, still fully participate in the world-class education that we offer.
-Our plan aims to break down any academic or social barriers facing children so that they can thrive whilst at Featherstone Primary School and be fully prepared for the next stage of their education.
+The Pupil Premium Strategy Plan of Featherstone Primary School aims to ensure that children who are disadvantaged, due to household income, personal circumstances, or those whom we identify as so (i.e. children with a social worker; young carers), still fully participate in the world-class education that we offer.
+Our plan aims to break down any academic, social or wellbeing barriers facing children so that they can thrive whilst at Featherstone Primary School and be fully prepared for the next stage of their education.